 Being true to my style

-Fashion is a lot more casual here, and I can dress in “my style”.
+Fashion is a lot more casual here in the Blue Mountains, and I can dress in “my style”.
 Comfortable and relaxed with a uniform of nice jeans and boots, a nice top or good t-shirt and scarf and a good coat.
 At least that is what I am wearing this winter, come summer I will need to think again of course.

 My summer wardrobe will probably consist of a couple of light summer dresses, dressier shorts and comfortable, cool tops.
-Because it is cooler here in the mountains a lot of the time, I can get away with a light pair of jeans, top and summery sandals.
+Because it is cooler here a lot of the time, I can get away with a light pair of jeans, top and summery sandals.

 For this trip, my current autumn/winter style should easily carry over into travel.
 My style at home and travelling seems to be the same.
 Therefore, I can save on buying new clothes for travel and just include some accessories or a few extras that my wardrobe is missing.